alebedev87/aws-load-balancer-operator/docs/prerequisites.md

         - [Private subnets](#private-subnets)

 # IAM Role for STS clusters
-Additional IAM Role is needed for the operator to be successfully installed.
+An additional IAM Role is needed for the operator to be successfully installed in STS clusters.
 This is needed to interact with subnets and VPCs.
-The operator will generate `CredentialsRequest` with this role to self bootstrap with AWS credentials.
+The operator will generate a `CredentialsRequest` with this role to self bootstrap with AWS credentials.

 There are two options for creating the IAM role:
 - Using a pre-defined `CredentialsRequest`.
 - Using pre-defined AWS manifests.

-For handling `CredentialsRequests`, the cloud credential operator utility, [ccoctl](https://docs.openshift.com/container-platform/latest/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-ccoctl-configuring_cco-mode-sts), can be utilized.
+For handling `CredentialsRequests`, the cloud credential operator utility, [`ccoctl`](https://docs.openshift.com/container-platform/latest/authentication/managing_cloud_provider_credentials/cco-mode-sts.html#cco-ccoctl-configuring_cco-mode-sts), can be utilized.
 If you prefer not to use `ccoctl`, or your system doesn't support it, the AWS CLI can be an alternative.

 ## Option 1.
 Using `ccoctl`